atharvaj1425/gg-genai-seudo-sql/README.md

 3. **Review the Code:**

-   - The main API implementation is in `main.py` (or your chosen filename).
+   - The main API implementation is in `gg.py`.
    - Authentication is implemented via a simple header-based token.
 The code expects an API key of `secret-token` (or use alias `api_key` if you update the header alias).

 4. **Database Setup:**